roasted carrots in duck fat with blue cheese

-These decadent and quick to make carrots are fab to fancy up a weeknight meal or to give a little WOW to Thanksgiving dinner.
+These decadent and quick to make roasted carrots are fab to fancy up a weeknight meal.

 I mean if that title doesn’t get ya, I just don’t know what will!